Non-compliance with unfair dismissal orders

 An order is a direction given by a Member of the Fair Work Commission (the Commission) in accordance with a decision.
 In relation to unfair dismissal applications, an order may:

 - require compensation to be paid and reinstatement.

 An order made by the Commission is legally binding.
 However the Commission does not have the power to enforce an order.
 The enforcement of orders is further explained in this fact sheet.

 Is an order the same as a Terms of Settlement document?

 An order is different from a Terms of Settlement document.
-A Terms of Settlement is a document signed by two parties agreeing to a settlement, and is usually obtained during the conciliation process of an unfair dismissal application with the Commission or through mediation at the Fair Work Ombudsman.
+A Terms of Settlement is a document signed by two parties agreeing to a settlement, and is usually obtained during the conciliation process of an unfair dismissal application with the Commission.
 This fact sheet does not cover Terms of Settlement documents.
 For information on enforcing a Terms of Settlement document legal advice may need to be sought.
 Please see the Further information section below.

 What options are available when non-compliance of an order occurs?